Sign In / Sign Out

 The BS program in actuarial science at ASU provides the tools to succeed in this dynamic career.

 Actuarial science majors learn to use tools from mathematics, statistics and finance to measure the impact of risk in order to improve forecasting and decision-making in business and government.
-Actuaries must pass a series of intensive professional exams to become credentialed, and this degree program prepares students for these credentialing exams.
+Actuaries must pass a series of intensive professional exams to become credentialed, and this degree program prepares students for these exams.

 Actuarial Science (BS)

 Liberal Arts & Sciences, College of

 A major map outlines the degree’s requirements for graduation.